-Marcy Hogan Greer is an attorney at Alexander Dubose & Jefferson LLP.
-She is recognized for her work in federal and state trial and appellate courts throughout the country.
+Marcy Hogan Greer is the Managing Partner of Alexander Dubose & Jefferson LLP, a nationally recognized boutique firm specializing in appellate and trial collaboration.
+She has been acclaimed for her work in federal and state trial and appellate courts throughout the country.
 Her practice consistently includes class action and mass tort cases, including federal and state multidistrict litigation.
 This experience contributed to her recognition in in Chambers USA: America’s Leading Lawyers for Business in Appellate Litigation, accreditation in Best Lawyers in America in Appellate, Bet-the-Company, and Commercial Litigation, and selection as the “Lawyer of the Year” in 2016 and 2012 for Austin Appellate Practice and 2015 for Austin Bet-the Company Litigation.
 Marcy has also been recognized as a Texas Super Lawyer for her appellate work since its inaugural list and has been repeatedly listed in the Top 100 Texas Lawyers, Top 50 Central Texas Lawyers, and Top 50 Women Lawyers recognized by that publication.

-Marcy is active in the American Bar Association’s Tort Trial & Insurance Practice Section.
-She clerked in 1993-94 for Carolyn Dineen King, the former Chief Judge of the U.S. Court of Appeals for the Fifth Circuit.
+Marcy clerked in 1993-94 for Carolyn Dineen King, the former Chief Judge of the U.S. Court of Appeals for the Fifth Circuit.
 Marcy has been board certified in civil appellate law by the Texas Board of Legal Specialization since 1997.
 In addition, Marcy has been a member of the State Bar Pro Bono College for almost all of her career, requiring at least 75 hours of pro bono work each year.
 She is currently representing her second death-row inmate, Louis Castro Perez, and has obtained orders from a Texas criminal court staying execution and permitting DNA testing in order to support a claim for actual innocence.